bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase4.md

 ### Our Final Product

 With the conclusion of phase 4, we have finally finished our app: *Policy Playground*.
 We have put many combined hours into this project and are very proud of the application we have created.
-Our two ML models have been fully developed as well as our database structures and functioning Rest API routes.
+Our three ML models have been fully developed as well as our database structures and functioning Rest API routes.

 One our first phase 4 implementations included adding multiple users to each personas.
 Now a user has the ablity to login as three different people for each of the three personas.
 The users all feel unique and individual  features like saved notes and policies are only accessible for the respective user who interacted with or created such policy.